Can You Eat Raw Eggs?

 It’s fine to make your own mayonnaise and aioli at home providing you take precautions.
 Only small amounts should be prepared at a time and enough vinegar or lemon juice must be added to acidify the sauce to a pH of 4.2 or less.
-It’s important to eat it within a day of making and store in the fridge when not using.
-Leaving homemade mayonnaise or aioli to sit on the bench at room temperature is very risky.

-Is There a Salmonella Risk?
+Is There a Salmonella Risk When Eating Raw Eggs?

 Salmonella risk can be minimised by throwing out cracked or dirty eggs, storing them immediately and safely in the fridge inside the carton they came in, and throwing out any eggs once they reach their best before date.

-But drinking or eating raw eggs offers no major advantages over eating poached or boiled eggs.
+Drinking or eating raw eggs offers no major advantages over eating poached or boiled eggs.
 Despite raw eggs containing slightly more nutrients, the nutrients in cooked eggs are in fact easier for your body to digest and absorb.